How to look for records of... Royal Navy operations and correspondence 1660-1914

 The correspondence of the Navy Board in ADM 106, though chiefly concerned with the administration of the Navy, contains much material bearing on operations, especially in the 17th century.
-Use the advanced search in our catalogue to search by keyword within series ADM 106, a large part of which has been described in considerable detail.
+Click on the series reference to search by keyword within series ADM 106, a large part of which has been described in considerable detail.

 5.3 Miscellaneous correspondence

 Click on the series reference to search the Admiralty miscellanea by keyword within ADM 7.
 They contain a variety of correspondence including:

 - the slave trade

 Station records vary greatly in character and completeness but usually consist of:

 - correspondence exchanged between the station and the Admiralty, other branches of the Royal Navy and ships